The Lunar Chronicles

-The Lunar Chronicles is a series of four young adult science fiction fantasy novels, a novella and a short story collection written by American author Marissa Meyer and published by Feiwel & Friends.
-Each book entails a science fictional twist on a classic fairy tale, including Cinderella, Little Red Riding Hood, Rapunzel, and Snow White.
+The Lunar Chronicles is a series of four young adult science fiction novels, a novella, and a short story collection written by American author Marissa Meyer and published by Feiwel & Friends.
+Each book entails a science fictional twist on a classic fairy tale, including "Cinderella", "Little Red Riding Hood", "Rapunzel", and "Snow White".
 Set in a futuristic world inhabited by various species and creatures, tensions are rising between Earth and its former colony Luna, while both attempt to manage an ongoing pandemic.
-An animated feature film adaptation, to be produced by Locksmith Animation, was announced in 2019.
+An animated feature film adaptation, to be produced by Warner Bros.
+Pictures Animation and Locksmith Animation and distributed by Warner Bros.
+Pictures, was announced in 2019 and will release on November 3, 2028.

 Books

 Cinder

 Cinder is the first book in The Lunar Chronicles and second chronologically.
 It was published on January 3, 2012.

-Linh Cinder (based on Cinderella), a cyborg living with her stepmother and her two stepsisters in New Beijing of the Eastern Commonwealth, works as a mechanic in a booth at the market place, where she meets Prince Kai, who requests that she fix his personal android.
-After Cinder's stepsister, Peony, comes into contact with the plague, Cinder is forcibly volunteered for cure testing.
+Linh Cinder (based on "Cinderella"), a cyborg living with her stepmother and her two stepsisters in New Beijing of the Eastern Commonwealth, works as a mechanic in a booth at the marketplace where she meets Crown Prince Kaito, who requests that she fix his personal former tutor android.
+After Cinder's younger stepsister, Peony, comes into contact with Letumosis, a plague taken place throughout the series, Cinder is forcibly volunteered for cure testing.
 As a result, many previously unknown details regarding Cinder's origins surface.
-At the same time, tensions are rising between Earth and Luna, a lunar colony where most of the citizens have special abilities, with Prince Kai caught in the middle.
+At the same time, tensions are rising between Earth and Luna, a lunar colony where most of the citizens have special abilities, with Prince Kaito caught in the middle between his people and the villainous Lunar Queen.

 Scarlet

 Scarlet is the second book in The Lunar Chronicles and third chronologically.
 It was published on February 5, 2013.

-Scarlet Benoit (based on Little Red Riding Hood) is the granddaughter of Michelle Benoit, a farmer and former military pilot who has suddenly disappeared.
-On Scarlet's journey to find her grandmother, she works hesitantly with a street fighter named Wolf, who is a genetically-altered Lunar warrior.
+Scarlet Benoit (based on "Little Red Riding Hood") is the granddaughter of Michelle Benoit, a farmer and former military pilot who has suddenly disappeared, leaving Scarlet on her own.
+On Scarlet's journey to find her grandmother, she works hesitantly with a street fighter named Wolf, who is a genetically altered Lunar warrior.
 Unfortunately, as Scarlet's admiration for Wolf grows, his old Lunar pack puts them in unusual circumstances, testing Wolf's loyalties.
 Deeper connections surface as the pack's malicious intent is finally exposed.
 Simultaneously, Cinder joins forces with the convict, Carswell Thorne.
-As the search continues, Scarlet meets Cinder and becomes an ally in her plan to stop the tyranny of Queen Levana and her thaumaturge, Sybil Mira.
+As the search continues, Scarlet meets Cinder and becomes an ally in her plan to stop the tyranny of Lunar Queen Levana and her thaumaturge, Sybil Mira.